awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

   If you are using IAM to access the Amazon RDS console, you must first sign on to the AWS Management Console with your IAM user credentials\.
 Then go to the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.
 + Aurora MySQL DB clusters must be created in an Amazon Virtual Private Cloud \(VPC\)\.
 To control which devices and Amazon EC2 instances can open connections to the endpoint and port of the DB instance for Aurora MySQL DB clusters in a VPC, you use a VPC security group\.
 These endpoint and port connections can be made using Secure Sockets Layer \(SSL\)\.
 In addition, firewall rules at your company can control whether devices running at your company can open connections to a DB instance\.
 For more information on VPCs, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.

-  The supported VPC tenancy depends on the instance class used by your Aurora MySQL DB clusters\.
+  The supported VPC tenancy depends on the DB instance class used by your Aurora MySQL DB clusters\.
 With `default` VPC tenancy, the VPC runs on shared hardware\.
 With `dedicated` VPC tenancy, the VPC runs on a dedicated hardware instance\.
-Aurora MySQL supports the following VPC tenancy based on the instance class:
-  + The db\.r3 instance classes support both `default` and `dedicated` VPC tenancy\.
-  + The db\.r4 instance classes support `default` and `dedicated` VPC tenancy only\.
-  + The db\.t2 instance classes support `default` VPC tenancy only\.
+The db\.t2 DB instance classes support default VPC tenancy only\.
+All other Aurora MySQL DB instance classes support both default and dedicated VPC tenancy\.

   For more information about instance classes, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.
 For more information about `default` and `dedicated` VPC tenancy, see [Dedicated instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the *Amazon Elastic Compute Cloud User Guide*\.
 + To authenticate login and permissions for an Amazon Aurora MySQL DB cluster, you can take either of the following approaches, or a combination of them: